mthdht/lantern-docs/docs/guide/introduction.md

 ```
 :::

-**You're not limited to size and radius**—add whatever your design system needs: `spacing`, `elevation`, `typography`, etc. Just remember to add the corresponding props to components that should use them.
+**You're not limited to size and radius**.
+Add whatever your design system needs: `spacing`, `elevation`, `typography`, etc. Just remember to add the corresponding props to components that should use them.

 → **[Explore the Theme System in depth](./theme-system)**